It’s hard to believe it’s been almost two years since my Dad died.

 The pain often shows up when I’m having a quiet moment at night when all the responsibilities and distractions of the day have faded and I am left only with my thoughts.
 Other times it’ll happen when I’m telling my husband or a friend about a funny or happy memory of my Dad.
 Grief strikes whenever it wants, and that aching sense of emptiness and missing-ness is relentless.

 If I’m being brutally honest with myself, the only real comfort I have found so far has been in knowing that my Dad is no longer suffering.
 He is in no physical pain, no emotional anguish, no psychological torment, no hell on earth.
 I wish I could say for sure that I knew where he’s gone or where he is (aside from his ashes in the urn that my Mom keeps), but I don’t have the answers.

 My family believes he is in heaven, a spiritual realm of perfect peace.
-Even though I believe in God, I am not arrogant enough (or faith-filled enough) to declare I have the spiritual answers and can tell you for certain I know where my Dad is — I’m not talking about his body.
+Even though I believe in God, I am not arrogant enough (or faith-filled enough) to declare I have the spiritual answers and can tell you for certain I know where my Dad is — and I’m not talking about his body.
 I mean his essence, his spirit, his truest self.
-Questions remain, but because I accept what is.
-I know life is not fair, and I know death is part of life — and I am growing through the pain.
+Questions remain, but because I accept what is — life is not fair and death is part of life — I am growing through the pain.